pandaman109010/10GDT-S2/README.md

 hello

-this is my DGT reposatory for school
+this is my DGT repository for school